How Much Does a Home Inspection Cost in 2024?

 Many inspectors start with a base fee and add on job-specific costs.
 Pricing can vary, depending on these factors:

 • Size and complexity of property.
-Larger homes take more time to inspect, as do those with unusual features.
+Larger homes and those with unusual features take more time to inspect.

 • Age.
-Older homes tend to take longer to inspect; inspectors can even bake the home's age into their fee.
+Older homes take longer to inspect; inspectors can even bake the home's age into their fee.

 • Experience.
 Licensed or certified inspectors or those with years of experience may charge more.